Syeda-Areeba/Parallel-TSP-Solver-using-MPI/README.md

 2. **Configuration**:
    - Adjust the number of processes and input parameters as needed in the source code or through command-line arguments.

+## Additional Code Files

+The additional code files in this repository contain MPI collective communication functions that are implemented using MPI point-to-point communication functions only for a better understanding.
+These functions allow processes to exchange data in parallel using message passing interface (MPI) routines.

 ## Conclusion

 The parallel TSP solver effectively utilizes MPI to distribute computational tasks and minimize inter-node communication.
 It demonstrates improved performance for larger problem sizes and provides insights into parallel computing for combinatorial optimization problems.